NoveroResearch/tragediy/README.md

 	./tragediy -t ring -s a3-landscape

-To import the crossroads track from Anki app data use the following command:
+To import the crossroads track from Anki Drive app data use the following command:

 	./tragediy -I $SOME_DIRECTORY/com.anki.drive/ -i IntersecProduction_map.txt --prefix crossroads

+To import one of the predefined tracks from Anki Overdrive app data use the following command:

+	./tragediy -I $SOME_DIRECTORY/com.anki.overdrive/ -j modular_micro.txt --prefix micro

 ### Output: